Sharing insight and commentary

 START A CONVERSATION

-Flexibility will be vital as will the incentive of original new experiences that many have only dreamed of for many months.
+To capture demand flexibility will continue to be vital, as will the appeal of original new experiences that many only dreamed about over the last two years.

-And be brave and true to your brand, finding new and innovative media and messages to communicate with your different audiences.
+Be brave and true to your brand – White Tiger can help you find new and innovative messages and media to communicate with your different audiences.

-We have worked tirelessly during COVID times to ensure our clients have continued to understand the evolving communications issues and are in a position to maximise on any and all opportunities.
+We continue to work tirelessly to ensure our clients understand the evolving communications issues and are in a position to maximise on any and all opportunities.
 Although we are always concentrating on what comes next for our clients, some of our coverage - online, broadcast, and in print - deserves attention.

-If you're not sure where to start, or how to take your communications strategy forward in this emerging post Covid environment, get in touch with White Tiger today for an informal conversation.
+If you're not sure where to start, or how to take your communications strategy forward in the current environment, get in touch with White Tiger today for an informal conversation.

-If you'd like to receive a copy of our latest report outlining key COVID impacts and considerations for 2021/22 PR strategy or would like a no-strings conversation about your situation and how we can help, please email: firstname.lastname@example.org or call Cass Helstrip on 07968 255 464.
+If you'd like a no-strings conversation about your situation and how we can help, please email email@example.com or call Cass Helstrip on 07968 255 464.